+Existing platforms work well for editing text and are widely used for scholarly writing.
+However, they often lack features that are important for open collaborative writing, such as versatile version control and multiple permission levels.
+For example, Manubot is the only platform listed in Table 1that offers the ability to address thematically related changes together and enables multiple authors to iteratively refine proposed changes.

+Manubot contribution workflow

-1In our workflow, we adopt standard software development strategies that enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
+Manubot’s collaborative writing workflow adopts standard software development strategies that enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
 The GitHub platform supports organizing and editing the manuscript.
-We use GitHub issues for organization, opening a new issue for each discussion topic.
+Manubot projects use GitHub issues for organization, opening a new issue for each discussion topic.
 For example, in a review manuscript like the Deep Review, this includes each primary paper under consideration.
 Within a paper’s issue, contributors summarize the research, discuss it (sometimes with participation from the original authors), and assess its relevance to the review.
-Issues also serve as an open to-do list and a forum for debating the main message, themes, and topics of the review.
+In a primary research article, issues can instead track progress on specific figures or subsections of text being drafted.
+Issues serve as an open to-do list and a forum for debating the main messages of the manuscript.

 GitHub and the underlying Git version control system [7,8] also structure the writing process.
-The official version of the manuscript is forked by individual contributors.
+The official version of the manuscript is forked by individual contributors, creating a copy they can freely modify.
 A contributor then adds and revises files, grouping these changes into commits.
-When the changes are ready to be reviewed, the series of commits are submitted as a pull request through GitHub, which notifies other authors of the pending changes.
-GitHub’s review interface allows anyone to comment on the changes, globally or at specific lines, asking questions or requesting modifications9 as depicted in .
-Conversations during review can reference other pull requests, issues, or authors, linking the relevant people and content, as illustrated in Figure 1.
+When the changes are ready to be reviewed, the series of commits are submitted as a pull requestthrough GitHub, which notifies other authors of the pending changes.
+GitHub’s review interface allows anyone to comment on the changes, globally or at specific lines, asking questions or requesting modifications [9].
+Conversations during review can reference other pull requests, issues, or authors, linking the relevant people and content (Figure 1).
 Reviewing batches of revisions that focus on a single theme is more efficient than independently discussing isolated comments and edits and helps maintain consistent content and tone across different authors and reviewers.
 Once all requested modifications are made, the manuscript maintainers, a subset of authors with elevated GitHub permissions, formally approve the pull request and merge the changes into the official version.
-The process of writing and revising material can be orchestrated through GitHub with a web browser S1 Videoor a local text editor.
+The process of writing and revising material can be orchestrated through GitHub with a web browser (as shown in S1 Video) or through a local text editor.

-Figure 1: Deep Review editing workflow.
-Any reader can become a contributor by proposing a change through a pull request.
-In This example, The Contributor opens an issue to discuss a manuscript modification.
-A Maintainer and additional Participant provide feedback, and the Maintainer recommends creating a pull request to update the text.
-The Contributor creates the pull request, It is reviewed by a Maintainer and a Participant, and the Contributor updates the pull request in response.
+Figure 1: Manubot editing workflow.
+Any reader can contribute to a Manubot manuscript by proposing a change through a pull request.
+This example involves three people: a manuscript Maintainer, an existing project Contributor, and an additional Participant in the discussion.
+Manuscript text is shown in solid lines on the left of the timeline and discussion on GitHub is shown by squiggly lines to the right of the timeline.
+The Contributor opens a GitHub issue to discuss a manuscript modification.
+The Maintainer and the Participant provide feedback in the issue, and the Maintainer recommends creating a GitHub pull request to update the text.
+The Contributor creates the pull request.
+It is reviewed by the Maintainer and the Participant, and the Contributor updates the pull request in response.
 Once the pull request is approved, the Maintainer merges the changes into the official version of the manuscript.